-Charles-Emmanuel Côté is a CIGI senior fellow currently researching investor state arbitration.
+Charles-Emmanuel Côté is a CIGI senior fellow with expertise in the area of investor-state arbitration.
 He is vice dean for Academic Affairs and Continuing Education and full professor at Laval University.

-Richard Gold is a senior fellow with CIGI’s International Law Research Program (ILRP), effective October 2016.
-He is also a James McGill Professor and associate dean (graduate studies) with McGill University’s Faculty of Law.
+E. Richard Gold is a CIGI senior fellow and a James McGill Professor with McGill University’s Faculty of Law.

 |Agenda: Putting Innovation in a Box||823.85 KB|